Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

-\begin{theorem} \emph{The optimal strategy for the jammer, i.e., the solution for the maximization problem in \eqref{equ-maximization problem of the jammer for general projection No CSI}, when the jammer has no CSI of Willie and is restricted to transmit with equal power to all directions while Bob has $M>N$ antennas and he cancels the AN, is the following power allocation, } \end{theorem} \begin{IEEEproof} Once the interference term in the denominator of \eqref{equ-maximization problem of the jammer for general projection No CSI} is gone, the jammer should maximize the number of direction $d$ which is $N$ regardless the specific directions. \end{IEEEproof} The above theorem implies that once Bob can cancel the noise, the jammer should try to impair Willie's detection as much as possible as we do not know his CSI (which eventually comes in the form of a higher power for Alice).
-This is different from the result in Theorem \ref{the-optimal solution for jammer covariance when helping Alice no CSI} since now Bob takes an active part in the reception which enables the jammer to concentrate on Willie and to transmit in every direction.
-Note that according to Theorem \ref{the-optimal solution for jammer covariance when helping Alice no CSI} such strategy is also optimal even when Bob is passive however it depends on certain channel conditions.
+Then the optimal strategy for the jammer when the jammer has no CSI of Willie and he transmits with all of his available power, $p_j$, equally divided to all directions, is the following power allocation, } \end{theorem} \begin{IEEEproof} Once the interference term in the denominator of \eqref{equ-maximization problem of the jammer for general projection No CSI} is gone, the jammer should maximize the number of direction $d$ which is $N$ regardless of the specific directions. \end{IEEEproof} The above theorem implies that once Bob can cancel the noise, the jammer should try to impair Willie's detection as much as possible.
+This is different from the result in Theorem \ref{the-optimal solution for jammer covariance when helping Alice no CSI} since now Bob takes an active part in the reception which enables the jammer to concentrate on Willie and to transmit in every direction (as Willie's channel is unknown).

-When the jammer has more antennas than Bob ($M<N$), we are facing a more complicated problem since now the SNR gains from the number of direction $d$ (as it appears in the numerator).
-So, to completely null the channel from the jammer to Bob and still maximize $d$, the jammer must have at least $2M$ antennas if he does not know the linear filter $\b{c}$ that Bob has chosen.
-According to Corollary \ref{cor-optimal solution for Bob linear filter M>1}, we know that in case the jammer can completely remove the AN interference, Bob optimal linear filter is the MRC $\b{c}^*$ as given in the corollary.
-We thus suggest a scheme for which the jammer relay upon this choice of Bob for the linear filter $\b{c}^*$ and can null the channel even for $N<2M$ antennas.
-This strategy is given in the following theorem.
+In case the jammer has more antennas than Bob ($M<N$), a naive solution would be to cancel the AN by setting the matrix $\b{V}$ to span the null-space of $\b{H}_{jb}^T$.
+In this case the rank of $\b{V}$ is $N-M$, i.e., $d=N-M$, which affects the numerator in \eqref{equ-maximization problem of the jammer for general projection No CSI} directly and especially when $N$ is on the same order as $M$.
+However, according to Corollary \ref{cor-optimal solution for Bob linear filter M>1}, we know that in case the jammer can completely remove the AN interference, Bob's optimal linear filter is the MRC $\b{c}^*$ as given in the corollary.
+In fact, since Bob uses a linear filter cancelling his AN should require only one DoF.
+We thus suggest a scheme for which the jammer relies upon this choice of Bob for the linear filter $\b{c}^*$ and can null the equivalent one dimensional channel and benefiting from the remaining DoF he has.
+This strategy is given in the following theorem. \begin{theorem} \textit{For the fixed linear filter $\b{c}^*=\b{h}_{ab}$, the optimal strategy for the jammer when the CSI of Willie is unknown and the jammer transmits AN with covariance matrix $\bs{\Sigma}$ such that his total transmission power, $p_j$ , is equally divided into $d$ arbitrary directions, is the following power allocation,